5-Day Vegan Meal Plan For First-Timers

-This bowl of warm and creamy oats is a quick and comforting way to start the day.
+This jar of warm and creamy oats is a quick and comforting way to start the day.
 Oats make a great breakfast for helping you feel full until it’s time for lunch.
-Tahini is not only delicious to drizzle over any meal but is also a good source of many minerals including magnesium, calcium, phosphorus, iron and zinc.
+A play on a childhood favourite flavour combo, these oats are a source of antioxidants and protein thanks to the raspberry jam and peanuts.

 Lunch: Tofu summer rolls

 These tofu summer rolls are so fun and easy to make.
 You can pack them full of all your favourite veggies along with some tofu or tempeh for a source of protein.
 Don’t skip out on the fresh herbs, they make all the difference to the flavour and are rich in vitamins.